-The increase in interest and other income, net was primarily due to \$2.1 million of rental income from the sublease of a portion of our Cambridge, Massachusetts facility as well as an increase in interest income of \$1.5 million resulting from the investment of the net proceeds from our IPO in June 2018, our follow-on public offering in May 2019 and our Series C preferred stock financing in April 2018.
+The increase in interest and other income, net was primarily due to an increase in interest income of \$0.7 million resulting from the investment of our net proceeds from our IPO in June 2018 and our sale of series C redeemable convertible preferred stock in April 2018.
+In addition, the increase was due to \$0.7 million of rental income from the sublease of a portion of our Cambridge, Massachusetts facility to another company.